 Then you reboot… and you need to re-enter that password.

-You slowly realize that those weeks ago you set a new unique password for that bloody hard-drive that you don't remember for the love of god...
-What to do?
-Well one, don't be a complete idiot like me – remember the password.
-But if you do, here is what to do?
-[Spoiler alert: I failed to recover the password but it's a pretty interesting ride...]
+You slowly realize that weeks ago, you set a new unique password for that hard-drive that you don’t remember at all… What to do?
+Well, one: don’t be a complete idiot like me – remember the password.
+But if you forget, here’s what to do.
+Spoiler alert: I failed to recover the password, but it’s a pretty interesting ride…

-The new Ubuntu 16.04 comes with this handy too called 'bruteforce-luks', here are some scenarios.
-Note you have to use it as root.
+Ubuntu 16.04 comes with a handy tool called bruteforce-luks.
+Here are some scenarios (note: you have to use it as root):

-Here is what you can try, where the -b and -e are the starts and end of the password are known. -t is the number of CPU threads to use. -l and -m are the lower and maximum length of the password. -s is the set of characters you wanna use to crack.
+Here’s what you can try, where -b and -e are the start and end of the password. -t is the number of CPU threads to use. -l and -m are the lower and maximum lengths of the password, and -s specifies the character set you want to use to crack the password:

 sudo bruteforce-luks -b SomeStart -t 4 -l 9 -m 14 -s 0123456789 /dev/sdc1